 NaNoWriMo forced me to put out words every single day.
 For many (including myself), this is unsustainable indefinitely, but it did teach me the necessity of making myself write even on days the words weren’t flowing like Niagara Falls.
-Somedays it’s a slow drip, but I’d get to the computer, squeeze out some words, and call it night.
+Some days it’ll be a slow drip, but I’d still get to the computer, squeeze out some words, and call it night.

 I didn’t hit the goal of 1,667 words every single day, but those waterfall days helped me catch up for those slower ones.
 Still, barely forcing out 800 words on a Tuesday was better than waking up Wednesday morning feeling a whole day behind.
 A half day’s deficit felt more doable.